-- 2. Principal business or occupation and title. - 3.
-Ownership interest. - 4.
-Nature of the ownership interest, including a description of the type of security, partnership interest or other ownership interest. - 5.
-Whether the person has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).
+- 4. Nature of the ownership interest, including a description of the type of security, partnership interest or other ownership interest. - 5.
+Whether the personsecurity holder has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).

-In the case of an exchange or quotation and trade reporting system that is publicly traded, if the exchange or quotation and trade reporting system is a corporation, please only provide a list of each shareholder that directly owns five percent or more of a class of a voting security of the exchange or quotation and trade reporting system.
+In the case of an exchange or quotation and trade reporting system that is publicly traded, if a partnership, sole proprietorship or other type of organization, provide a list of the registered or beneficial holders of the partnership interests or other ownership interests in the exchange or quotation and trade reporting system is a corporation, please only provide a list of each shareholder that directly owns five percent or more of a class of a voting security of the exchange or quotation and trade reporting system.
+For each person or company listed, provide the following: